 (b) Subsection (c) is amended as follows:

-(1) Paragraph (2) is amended by striking the phrase “equal to 10% of the authorized contract level in that fiscal year” and inserting the phrase “equal to 10% of total Sustainable Energy Trust Fund revenues collected or 10% of the authorized contract level in that fiscal year, whichever is greater” in its place.
+(1) Paragraph (2) is amended by striking the phrase “equal to 10% of the authorized contract level in that fiscal year” and inserting the phrase “not to exceed 10% of total Sustainable Energy Trust Fund revenues collected or 10% of the authorized contract level in that fiscal year, whichever is greater” in its place.

-(2) Paragraph (13) is amended by striking the phrase “section 301 of the CleanEnergy DC Omnibus Amendment Act of 2018, effective March 22, 2019 (D.C.
-Law 22-257; D.C.
-Official Code § 8-1772.21)” and inserting the phrase “section 301 of the CleanEnergy DC Omnibus Amendment Act of 2018, effective March 22, 2019 (D.C.
-Law 22-257; D.C.
-Official Code § 8-1772.21); provided, that no money shall be transferred from the Sustainable Energy Trust Fund to the Department of General Services under this paragraph in Fiscal Year 2024 through Fiscal Year 2028” in its place.
+(2) Paragraph (13) is amended by striking the phrase “section 301 of the CleanEnergy Act” and inserting the phrase “section 301 of the CleanEnergy Act; provided, that no money shall be transferred from the Sustainable Energy Trust Fund to the Department of General Services under this paragraph in Fiscal Year 2024 through Fiscal Year 2028” in its place.

 (3) Paragraph (16) is amended as follows: